 - For Families: Not that well set up for families, but there’s space in the rooms and suites for an extra single bed.
 Otherwise, ask about booking connecting rooms.

 - Walking: The main road in front with the flyover is not that pleasant for walking, though there are plenty of facilities in both directions.
 The side street (Dr Nair Road) is marginally nicer, but the offshoots of that road are comparatively shady and quiet.

 - Public Transport: The metro offers services to both airport terminals, the major train and bus stations, and the city center.
-The nearest metro station – AG-DMS (13-minute walk) – is 1km from the hotel.
+The nearest metro station – AG-DMS – is 1 km from the hotel.

 - Taxis & Auto-rickshaws: The black-and-yellow taxis at the airport are nowhere to be seen in the city.
 Instead, they have been replaced by the app-based Uber and Ola.
 Plenty of auto-rickshaws around but the drivers won’t use meters, so they usually cost more than Uber or Ola.

 Best Nearby Restaurants & Bars